 External Users do not have PIV cards and must authenticate with a username and password.
-External user accounts must be created by a Government Responsible Individual (GRI), who creates a username and temporary password for the external user, which they provide to the external user via email.
+External user accounts must be created by a Government Responsible Individual (GRI), who is an FAA employee or contractor with an FAA domain account, who creates a username and temporary password for the external user, which they provide to the external user via email.
 No other information is maintained in the KSN about the external user.
-The GRI is responsible for vetting and provisioning the external user account and must perform a yearly audit of all users and permissions.
-GRIs ensure that the site collection is properly protected and accessible only to those with a need to know.
+The FAA employee/contractor who provisions an external account is responsible for vetting the external user.
+The GRI must perform a yearly audit of all users and permissions and ensure that the site collection is properly protected and accessible only to those with a need to know.